ScudLee/anime-lists/README.md

 *   **anidbid** - The AniDb.net id (pre-filled).

 *   **tvdbid** - theTVDB.com id.
-Multi-episode titles not found on the tvdbid are marked as "unknown".
+Multi-episode titles not found on theTVDB.com are marked as "unknown", as they may eventually get added and this makes it easier to re-check (via anime-list-unknown.xml).
 One-off titles that won't ever be added to theTVDB.com (movies, TV specials, one-shot OVAs) are marked by their AniDb.net type, unless they can be associated to a multi-episode series (in which case they use the corresponding theTVDB.com id or "unknown").

     Pornographic titles are marked by "hentai" regardless of episode count as they will never appear on theTVDB.com.

 *   **defaulttvdbseason** - The corresponding theTVDB.com season.
     For one-off titles it will be `1` unless associated to a multi-episode series, in which case it will be `0`.
     Series that span multiple seasons on theTVDB.com may be marked as `a` if the absolute episode numbering is defined and matches AniDb.net.

+*   **episodeoffset** - Number to add to each regular AniDb.net episode number to get the corresponding theTVDB.com episode number in the defaulttvdbseason.
+    Not necessary if the episode numbers match up exactly.
+    For special episodes and more complex situations the mapping-list is used (see below).

 *   **tmdbid**/**imdbid** - themoviedb.org/imdb.com id.
 Only used for one-off titles, unless there's definitely a themoviedb.org entry.
     Only one will be filled, with preference going to the imdb.com id, but the imdb.com entry must correspond exactly with AniDb.net.